pnnl/MCount/README.md

 ## Installation
 TODO

-## How to Use MCount
+## How to Use MCoun
 You can minimize MCount anytime by clicking the - near the top right corner.

 The window cannot be enlarged to keep the formatting intact - MCount is meant to be a compact GUI app.

 You can close the app anytime by clicking the X in the top right corner.

 You can customize certain GUI elements (such as font or color) in the config.py file found in the same directory as MCount.

 The main menu displays MCount's five features as buttons: Count, Train Model, Select Model, Help, and Quit.

 ### Count